department-of-veterans-affairs/va.gov-team/platform/engineering/request-for-comment/2021-09-07-automatic-socks-access-requests.md

 **Cons**
 - still requires _some_ context switching for ops members
-- still requires _some_ wait times for requestors
+- still requires _some_ wait times for requesters